TalosSources/path_tracing/roadmap.md

 clean-up code, modularize, in several files, use mods, classes, good stuff .
-DONE create an object trait, with intersection functions. : DONE look up how the rendering equation actually works. do it properly. (look up tomato, fresnel, lambert, and how they combine) add all the features, texturing, bump mapping, triangle intersection, meshes make a matrix system, and the basic camera transformations add the ability to make video or a graphical interface with accumulative render or both do lens effects : depth of field make a nice cornell box and have fun.
+DONE create an object trait, with intersection functions. : DONE look up how the rendering equation actually works. do it properly. (look up tomato, fresnel, lambert, and how they combine) add cool material and effects : Beer's law, diffuse refraction, cool stuff like that (look article about it on bookmarks) add all the features, texturing, bump mapping, triangle intersection, meshes make a matrix system, and the basic camera transformations DONE add the ability to make video or a graphical interface with accumulative render or both do lens effects : depth of field make a nice cornell box and have fun.